ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 >>>> A template module has been included in the meantime.
 ```

-In this case, either the epics modules you are looking for was not found (it may be private), or it does not exist.
+In this case, either the EPICS modules you are looking for was not found (it may be private), or it does not exist.
 A temporary module has been added which displays the expected structure of an EPICS module.
 This is created using the cookiecutter template for EPICS modules found at <https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-module>.
 If this was not what you intended, you can delete the local directory, confirm that your EPICS module is available, and run:
 ```console
 $ git submodule add https://gitlab.esss.lu.se/epics-modules/testmodule.git
 ```